khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 #### Image

-The image could be pictures, illustrations or icons; choosing the visual element depends on the particular scenario.

-Regarding visual element's size, there are no rigid guidelines neither.
-Depending on the situation, it could be a full width/height image or a small visual icon-like image.

-If the image is smaller than the content container, for a horizontal layout, it should be top/left-aligned with the content container; for a vertical layout, the images should be centre-aligned with the content container.
+- For a horizontal layout, the image should be top/left-aligned with the content container.
+- For a vertical layout, the image should be center-aligned with the content container.

 #### Actions